 But after a while it is a good idea to start working with separate piano exercises to help you to build up strength, awareness and security in your playing technique.

 One more plus (of many) with special technical exercises is that you become more aware of the different movement patterns used when playing the piano.

 To recognize a pattern of notes as a movement instead of a “bunch of notes”, helps you to both read and perform music better as well as to play more beautifully without unnecessary tension.

-I know there are pianists and teachers who consider technical exercises pointless and that by studying lots of repertoire and making your own exercises from the “real” piano pieces, you will learn all you need.
+I know there are pianists and teachers who consider piano technique exercises pointless and that by studying lots of repertoire and making your own exercises from the “real” piano pieces, you will learn all you need.

 1. Finger Exercises and Drills:

 Exercises as opposed to Etudes, are technical exercises that introduce you to movement patterns for your hands, arms and whole body, as well as finger drills, introducing one difficulty at a time.
 (Not really very pretty to listen to!).